felixtoo48/flask_customer_order/README.md

 AT_USERNAME="sandbox"
 AT_API_KEY=" "
 ```
-You can use the values according to your preference
+You can use your values according to your preference

 ## Installation
 * To get started, install python3 development tools on your virtual machine.